 You can check out our article on the subject if you’d like to know more about the differences between lump charcoal and charcoal briquettes.
-We’ll stick with the cleaner burning lump charcoal and giving you a rundown of the charcoal brands we like the most.
+We’ll stick with the cleaner burning lump charcoal and give you a rundown of the charcoal brands we like the most.

 Our top 9 choices for best lump charcoal in 2024